Optus: Customer access network

 OptusNet also provides Cable internet.
 In August 2010, OptusNet released an upgrade of its HFC network to the DOCSIS 3.0 standard, which enabled customers to access a maximum theoretical downstream bandwidth of 100 Megabits.
 OptusNet is also one of the few ISPs in Australia to currently provide ADSL2+ via its own DSLAMs, which it also resells to other ISPs.

 Mobile network

-Mobile network equipment is from Nortel, Nokia and Huawei and antennas are sourced from Andrews, RFS, Argus and Kathrein.

-The Optus network operates on the following bandwidth frequencies across Australia:
+The Optus network operates on the following frequencies across Australia: